 Pro tip: Remember the odd pier numbers are to the north of the Ferry building and the evens are to the south, so don’t look for Pier 32.

-- Drive toward Fisherman's Wharf & park in a very expensive lot.
-That's what we did.
+- Drive toward Fisherman’s Wharf & park in a very expensive lot.
+That’s what we did.
 Our parking fees were $40 for all day.
-We parked and allowed enough time to walk to Fisherman's Wharf & back for In-N-Out and Krispy Kreme.
+We parked and allowed enough time to walk to Fisherman’s Wharf & back for In-N-Out and Krispy Kreme.
 You might save on parking if you parked at the Wharf.
 There are 15 lots within 5 blocks.
+This one is only $25 if you don’t mind a bit of a longer walk.

 - Ferry to Pier 41 from either Alameda or Oakland to within .25 miles of Alcatraz Landing.